 Read our recap of Nexus 2022 EU and NA events.
 Explore the latest trends in accelerating scientific research and digital transformation with Revvity Signals.

-It’s an important gathering fostering connection within our community – bringing together the PerkinElmer Informatics team, our customers, partners, and users.
+What is NEXUS?
+It’s an important gathering fostering connection within our community – bringing together the Revvity Signals team, our customers, partners, and users.
 It’s where we come together to share experiences and best practices, discuss the latest trends, and review informatics developments.

-During these two user conferences, we heard from an outstanding collection of speakers representing some of the biggest names in science, including AbbVie, Ajinomoto BioPharma, Ambrx, Amgen, AstraZeneca, Bayer, Boehringer-Ingelheim, Bristol Myers Squibb, Cogent Biosciences, Corteva Agriscience, Custom Pharma, Eli Lilly, Evotec, Janssen, Merck, Nimbus Therapeutics, Novartis, Pelago Biosciences, Pistoia Alliance, Roche, Scitara, TetraScience, TIBCO, and PerkinElmer Informatics.
+During these two user conferences, we heard from an outstanding collection of speakers representing some of the biggest names in science, including AbbVie, Ajinomoto BioPharma, Ambrx, Amgen, AstraZeneca, Bayer, Boehringer-Ingelheim, Bristol Myers Squibb, Cogent Biosciences, Corteva Agriscience, Custom Pharma, Eli Lilly, Evotec, Janssen, Merck, Nimbus Therapeutics, Novartis, Pelago Biosciences, Pistoia Alliance, Roche, Scitara, TetraScience, Spotfire, and Revvity Signals.
 Many of the speakers at the two events represented organizations that have made the digital transformation leap and are now realizing the benefits.

 NEXUS ACT: Embracing Acceleration, Collaboration and Transformation Acceleration was a common theme among presenters, reflecting the real-world value that industry is beginning to extract from their data infrastructures.
 Another key theme was collaboration and the need to embrace the use of digital technologies across disciplines to improve scientific outcomes.
 Transformation – whether from legacy systems or paper – was a principal driver for organizations looking to extend collaboration and accelerate research or product development.